gbuenzli/twigafloat/_posts/2022-10-21-size-matters.md

 It's not how big it is, it's what you do with it.

 Unless what you do with it is live harmoniously with a family of five, a dog, and a cat.
+On a boat.

 Then, it's all about how big it is.